thecloudgarage/s3-mysql-file-uploader-api/README.md

 - Create .env file in the main project directory to store all environment variables needed.
 If you are using linux, execute ```touch .env``` from your terminal.

 - Copy and update the values of the following variables to your .env file.
+Remove the braces and no quotes
 ```
 DATABASE_HOST={db_host}
 DATABASE={db_name}